Scholarships

 The Honors College Scholarship is awarded upon admission to the college.

 The scholarships in this section are for incoming, first-year students only–not current/continuing students at Marshall.
 These scholarships all require applications that include: Basic background information on the applicant (contact, demographics, high school information); Current 12th grade coursework (including any/all AP and Dual Credit courses); College and career plans; Important roles played in the communities of which the applicant is a part (e.g., those that demonstrate engagement, leadership, and a willingness to serve); Employment information (optional); Forms of public recognition (e.g., awards, scholarships, and honors) received; Information about particular circumstances that may affect the applicant (optional); Essay prompts (2-3) that request reflection on the mission of honors education, the applicant’s unique traits, and what the applicant wants out of their experience in the college.
 Generally, two (2) letters of recommendation are required from people in positions that allow them to speak directly to the applicant’s academic and other achievement and potential.
 Letters are due by the same date listed for the application.
-Most applications open on 01 October, annually.
+Applications generally OPEN on 01 October and CLOSE on 15 December, annually.

 Note